pliniker/pliniker.github.io/content/introduction-to-mo-gc.md

 If a higher level programming language is not hosted in itself, there is a very high chance that it is written in C or C++.
-By a degree of necessity, lower level interaction or optimized extensionswith those runtimes must also be in C or C++, perpetuating the pervasiveness of these two languages.
+By a degree of necessity, lower level interaction or optimized extensions of those runtimes must also be in C or C++, perpetuating the pervasiveness of these two languages.

 Mo-gc is motivated by the safety benefits of Rust over C and C++ to explore a programming language runtime written in Rust.
 Having familiar and attractive dynamic or scripting languages written in Rust may lead to wider Rust adoption, spreading the safety.

+A garbage collector is a fundamental requirement for most languages.
+It makes some sense to begin there rather than deferring the problem of memory management.

 ### <a name="gcrust"></a>Garbage Collection and Rust

+As [pnkfelix][23] has [already][14] [written][15] [a thorough][16] introduction to the
-The primary barrier is the current lack of Rust compiler awareness of garbage collection needs.
-It is understood that this is in the research phase and that some proposals may be released [this year][5].
+challenges involved in integrating a garbage collector with Rust, I will not repeat what I cannot improve on.
+The primary barrier to writing an effective garbage collector in and/or for Rust is the current lack of Rust compiler awareness of garbage collection needs.
+It is understood that this is in the research phase and that some proposals may be announced [this year][5].

-Partially because it is not available but also somewhat to keep a runtime as unobtrusive and as unpervasive as possible, mo-gc chooses to avoid the use of GC support and to avoid implementing the common technique of stop-the-world stack-scanning.
+Partially because it is not available but also somewhat to keep a runtime as unobtrusive and as lightweight as possible, mo-gc chooses to avoid the use of GC support.
+Most notably this means avoiding the standard technique of stop-the-world stack-scanning.

-Since [pnkfelix][23] has [already][14] [written][15] [a thorough][16] introduction to the
-challenges involved in integrating a garbage collector with Rust, I will not elaborate on that here.

 On the one hand, we have decided not to be reliant on non-existent compiler GC support.